 Pennsylvania Assisted Living

-In Pennsylvania, there are 1038 Assisted Living Facilities.
+In Pennsylvania there are 964 Assisted Living Facilities.
 We can help you find the best matches for your needs.

 Pennsylvania Assisted Living Facilities by City

 Map of Pennsylvania Assisted Living Facilities

 Paying for Assisted Living in PennsylvaniaMost Pennsylvania seniors pay for their long-term care using their personal savings or those of their families.
 Low-income seniors who are unable to afford the cost of assisted living in Pennsylvania may qualify for Medical Assistance Coverage through Medicaid if they require skilled nursing care and also meet the eligibility requirements.